Cincinesh/tue/README.md

     #include <tue/pose2d.hpp>

-`pose2d<T>` represents a 2-dimensional position, i.e. combined translation and
+`pose2d<T>` represents a 2-dimensional position, i.e., combined translation and
 rotation.
 The translation is represented by a `vec2<T>` and the rotation a single scalar `T`.
 A specific instantiation's translation and rotation types, as well as the template argument itself, are made available via the following